bimdata/javascript-api-client/docs/IfcApi.md

 ## deleteStoreyPlanDeprecated

-> deleteStoreyPlanDeprecated(cloudPk, id, ifcPk, projectPk, storeyPk)
+> deleteStoreyPlanDeprecated(cloudPk, id, ifcPk, projectPk, storeyUuid)

 Delete the relation between a 2d model and a storey